Aleksander-Bartosz/projectSquareSliderPlugin/README.md

     </div>

 ```
-To use  plugin in ur  code just  write
+To use  plugin in ur  code just  use method projectSquareRWD() and pass in argument how many photo will be used by slider (after download in test file it will be 3)

-$('.mainContainerSquareRWD').projectSquareRWD()
+$('.mainContainerSquareRWD').projectSquareRWD(3);

-Images are in style/img   put there any urs img remember  about  right size of photo ! ! !
+Images are in style/img   put there any urs img remember  about  right size and names of photos ! ! !

 enjoy